ncksllvn/roomswithlove.org/index.md

 aboutUs:
   headline: About us
   content: <p>Rooms With Love (RWL) is a furniture ministry that serves those starting
-    over from homelessness and or addiction.
-We serve those starting over from homelessness and/or addiction in Northern Kentucky by picking up new or gently used furniture and household items for families and individuals.</p><p>RWL is a nonprofit ministry under <a href="http://www.christschapel.net/">Christ's Chapel</a> Church’s  Outreach.</p><p>RWL
+    over from homelessness and/ or addiction in Northern Kentucky by picking up new or gently used furniture and household items. </p><p>RWL is a nonprofit ministry under <a href="http://www.christschapel.net/">Christ's Chapel</a> Church.</p><p>RWL
     was featured in the <a href="/NeighborsOfUnion_Jan21-2.pdf">Neighbors of Union</a>
-    in January of 2020 after meeting the publisher during a pickup. </p>
+    in January of 2020 after meeting the publisher during a pickup.</p>
   picture:
     file: "/73855f48-0e5e-4c20-baae-2a0274473cfa.jpeg"
     description: 'Jerry Harrison and John Barwick loading up furniture donations.